aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

 By default, no payload is specified so Step Functions invokes Lambda with the empty object `{ }` as input.

-The following snippet invokes a Lambda Function with the task context as the input by referencing the `$` path.
+The following snippet invokes a Lambda Function with the state input as the payload by referencing the `$` path.

 ```ts